ArrayMy/starlight-the-game/README.md

 # fffffaff
-Food Fetish Fight For Family and For Friends in PyGame (back in sneaks learning project)
+Food fetish fight for family and for friends with PyGame (back in snakes cave - learning project)

+Developing and Compiling on Repl.it, because ChromeOS(without Linux.beta), for Windows and Android... (difficulty = hell)